 According to her great-grandson, Gerali never acted her age.
 She was talkative and continued gardening until the very day she died—which did not occur due to natural causes.
 She was unfortunately stung by bees in her garden, which led to her unfortunate death.

 Her life in Christos Raches was very engaging socially, as well, as she was surprisingly surrounded by peers—not the norm when most people reach extremely advanced ages.
-Due to Ikaria’s “Blue Zone” status, Gerali lived alongside other people her age who ranged from 103 to 117 years old!
+Due to Ikaria’s “Blue Zone” status, Gerali lived alongside other people who ranged from 103 to 117 years old!